 - Inhibition of reactions: Released hemoglobin can directly inhibit chemical reactions.

-- Release of intracellular constituents that are directly measured: Release of constituents or enzymes found in high concentrations in red blood cells will falsely increasing the values of these tests (e.g. potassium in horses and Asian dog breeds, such as Akita, Shiba Inu, AST, LDH, magnesium, potentially iron).
+- Release of intracellular constituents that are directly measured: Release of constituents or enzymes found in high concentrations in red blood cells will falsely increasing the results of these tests (e.g. potassium in horses, camelids and Asian dog breeds, such as Akita, Shiba Inu, AST, LDH, magnesium, potentially iron).
 Note that phosphate can increase with hemolysis as organic phosphates are converted to inorganic phosphates over time (with storage).

-- Release of membrane or intracellular constituents that participate in reactions: Release of enzymes which participate in chemical reactions, e.g. adenylate kinase which will increase serum creatine kinase (CK) activity because they participate in the reaction (are not directly measured).
+- Release of membrane or intracellular constituents that participate in reactions: Release of enzymes which participate in chemical reactions, e.g. adenylate kinase or glucose-6-phosphate will increase serum creatine kinase (CK) activity because they participate in the reaction (are not directly measured).

 - Water release: Release of red blood cell water dilutes serum constituents.